Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

 # `hfest` command line tool

-`hfest` is a tool that adds the `hacktoberfest` topic to every repository associated with a user or a GitHub org
+`hfest` is a tool that adds the `hacktoberfest` topic to every repository associated with a user or a GitHub org.
+It also creates the `invalid`, `spam` and `hacktoberfest-accepted` tags to your repos by default

 ## Installation